thewca/wca-regulations/wca-regulations-2013.md

   - B5c) If he is not touching the puzzle, the competitor may remove the blindfold before he stops the timer.
 He must not touch the puzzle until the end of the attempt.
 Penalty: disqualification of the attempt (DNF).

-## Article C: One-Handed Solving
+## <one-handed><onehandedsolving> Article C: One-Handed Solving

-- C1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
-Additional regulations that supersede the corresponding procedures in Article A are described below.
+- C1) Standard speed solving procedures is followed, as described in <Article A> (Speed Solving).
+Additional regulations that supersede the corresponding procedures in <Article A> are described below.
   - C1b) During the solve, the competitor must use only one hand to touch the puzzle.
 Penalty: disqualification of the attempt (DNF).
     - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, he must repair it using only the solving hand.
 Penalty: disqualification of the attempt (DNF).
     - C1b3) If a puzzle defect occurs, and pieces of the puzzle briefly come in contact with other body parts without the competitor's intention, this is not considered touching the puzzle, at the discretion of the judge.
   - C1c) During the solve, once a competitor touches the puzzle with one hand, he must not touch the puzzle with the other hand.
 Penalty: disqualification of the attempt (DNF).

-## Article D: Solving With Feet
+## <feet><solvingwithfeet> Article D: Solving With Feet

-- D1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
-Additional regulations that supersede the corresponding procedures in Article A are described below.
+- D1) Standard speed solving procedures is followed, as described in <Article A> (Speed Solving).
+Additional regulations that supersede the corresponding procedures in <Article A> are described below.
   - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
   - D1b) During the attempt, the competitor must only use his feet and the surface.
 Penalty: disqualification of the attempt (DNF).
   - D1c) During the solve, the competitor must use only his feet to touch the puzzle.
 Penalty: disqualification of the attempt (DNF).